Abhayuw/Bard-s-ink/Readme.md

-# Chrome Extension: Indian Newspaper Headline Rhyming
+# Chrome Extension: Bard's ink

 ## Overview

-The "Badrd's ink" is a Chrome extension that transforms major headlines on Indian newspaper website - "Hindustan times" into mini rhymes.
+The "Badrd's ink" is a Chrome extension that transforms headlines of "Hindustan times" into mini rhymes.
 These rhymes are generated based on the original headline text, adding a creative twist to news reading.
 This README provides detailed information about the extension, including its purpose, installation, usage, contributing guidelines, and license.

 ## Table of Contents